JasweenBrar/Simple-Book-Store/README.md

 Selection:
 ```

-✔️ While in the menus of the program `-1` can be used to go back to the main menu.
+* While in the menus of the program `-1` can be used to go back to the main menu.

-### 1. Enter book
+### 📒📝📗 Feature 1: Enter book

 This function allows the user to add a book directly to the database.
-The user will be asked to provide the title of the book, the author and the quantity they are adding to the inventory.
+The user will be asked to provide the title of the book, the author and the quantity they want to add to the inventory.

+There can be 2 possibilities:
+      1. The book and the author (combined) does not exist in the database:
+      Then the database gets updated with the entries.

+      {console}

+      Let us use feature 5 to see the inventory (The new book has been added)

+      {console}

-If the user inputs a book that already exists in the database, they will be prompted whether they would like to update the quantity of that book or return back to the main menu.
+      2. The book already exists in the database:
+      The user will be prompted either to update the quantity of that book or return back to the main menu.

+      {console}

 ```console
 ========SELECTION========